 Interestingly, until the 19th Century, Hanukkah was a relatively minor Jewish holiday in the United States—perhaps the equivalent of Flag Day.
 But because of all the holiday activity surrounding Christmas, Jewish families began to celebrate Hanukkah so their children wouldn’t feel left out this time of year.
 Now it’s so well-known that it’s depicted in movies and in contemporary songs—my favorite being Adam Sandler’s “The Hanukkah Song” (“Put on your yarmulke, here comes Hanukkah!”)

 When my father died unexpectedly just before Hanukkah and Christmas one year, my mother tried to brighten this terrible time by adding a “Hanukkah bush” to the mix.
 We bought a tiny tree at our local Christmas tree lot.
 Then we went through our Christmas ornaments, picking out the blue and white ones—the traditional colors of Hanukkah—and decorated our Hanukkah bush.
-From that year on, we had a menorah, a Christmas tree, and
+From that year on, we had a menorah, a Christmas tree, and a Hanukkah bush.

 When I got married, it was easy for me to carry on the Christmas tradition because my husband’s family celebrated Christmas in grand style.
 We’d go to candlelight services on Christmas Eve at the Unitarian Church in San Francisco and, from this, I learned more about the true meaning of Christmas.
 My father-in-law became my Santa Claus because he embodied the spirit of generosity and good cheer.